Ojibway Provincial Park

 Ojibway Provincial Park is about 25 km southwest of Sioux Lookout on Highway 72 in Northwestern Ontario, Canada.
 On Little Vermilion Lake, the park offers swimming, a sandy beach, and muskellunge fishing.
 It has trails through pine forests and along the lake's shore.
-The park is operated as a partnership between the Ontario government and a local community organization, Community Living Dryden-Sioux Lookout.
+The park was formerly operated as a partnership between the Ontario government and a local community organization, Community Living Dryden-Sioux Lookout, but as of 2019 is run entirely by Ontario Parks.